syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/row/row.md

 ## Row pinning (Frozen)

-The Syncfusion ASP.NET Core Grid allows you to freeze rows to keep them visible while scrolling vertically through large datasets.
+The Syncfusion ASP.NET MVC Grid allows you to freeze rows to keep them visible while scrolling vertically through large datasets.
 This feature enhances the experience by maintaining important information within view at all times.

-In the following example, the [FrozenRows](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_FrozenRows) property is set to **2**.
+In the following example, the [FrozenRows](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_FrozenRows) property is set to **2**.
 This configuration freezes the top three rows of the grid, and they will remain fixed in their positions while the rest of the grid can be scrolled vertically.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}